Mi-1990/learning-algorithms-and-data-structures/README.md

 # learning-algorithms
-This repository contains the implementations of basic, essential and advanced algorithms and data structures in:
+This repository contains concepts and the implementations of basic, essential and advanced algorithms and data structures in:
 - C
 - C++
 - C#